d12frosted/elpa-mirror/gnu/vertico-readme.txt

     the advantage that you can interact freely with the candidates and jump around with Isearch or Avy.
 On the other hand it necessarily causes a slowdown.
 Mct supports completion in region via its `mct-region-mode'.
-Note that Mct development is currently [discontinued] due to recent changes of the default completion UI on the Emacs master branch.
+Note that Mct development has been [discontinued] due to recent developments of the default completion UI in Emacs 29.
   • [Selectrum]: Selectrum is the predecessor of Vertico has been deprecated in favor of Vertico.
-See the [migration guide] if you want to migrate from Selectrum to Vertico.
+Read the [migration guide] when migrating from Selectrum.
 Vertico was designed specifically to address the technical shortcomings of Selectrum.
 Selectrum is not fully compatible with every Emacs completion command and dynamic completion tables, since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
   • Icomplete: Emacs 28 comes with a builtin `icomplete-vertical-mode', which is a more bare-bone than Vertico.
-Vertico offers more flexibility thanks to its [extensions].
+Vertico offers additional flexibility thanks to its [extensions].